-- Asset Based Fees Payable quarterly in advance.
-Since the fees we receive are asset-based (i.e. based on the value of your account), we have an incentive to increase your account value which creates a conflict especially for those accounts holding illiquid or hard-to-value assets; - Hourly Fees Payable In arrears; - Fixed Fees Payable In arrears; - Wrap Program Fees Payable quarterly in advance, based on the average daily balance.
+- Hourly Fees for Financial Planning A retainer will be required at the beginning of the engagement and the remainder of the fee will be billed and payable throughout the process until completion of the agreed upon services. - Fixed Fees Payable monthly, quarterly or annually in advance based on client's preference; - Investment Advisory Services under a Wrap Program Fees Payable monthly or quarterly in advance, based on the balance at end of billing period.
 Asset-based fees associated with a wrap fee program generally include most transaction costs and fees to a broker-dealer or bank that has custody of the assets; therefore, the asset-based fee is higher than a typical asset-based advisory fee.
-Since our firm pays the transaction costs associated with securities transactions in your account, we have an incentive to minimize the trading in your account; - Other Advisory Fees In addition to our fees, we are also compensated by: - · Advisory fees charged by third party money managers, which are separate and apart from our fees. - Fees related to variable annuities, including surrender charges.

-Examples of the most common fees and costs applicable to our clients are:
+Since our firm pays the transaction costs associated with securities transactions in your account, we have an incentive to minimize the trading in your account; - Other Advisory Fees In addition to our fees, third party managers also charge their own fees, which are separate from our fees. - Clients pay the following additional fees and/or expenses.
+Examples of the most common fees and costs applicable to our clients are: - · Fees related to mutual funds and exchange-traded funds;